ropensci/roweb3/content/commcalls/2023-10-31/index.md

     bio: ""
     img: karly-harker.jpg
   - name: Ahmadou Dicko
-    bio: "I am a statistician and R enthusiast.
-I believe in the use of data science for social good and have worked with several non-profit and research organizations."
+    bio: "Ahmadou Dicko is a humanitarian data scientist, currently serving as a Statistics and Data Analysis officer at UNHCR regional bureau for West and Central Africa.
+He is a fervent advocate for reproducibility in the humanitarian sector and has built several R packages and tools to streamline data processes.
+With M.Sc. in Statistics and a Ph.D. in Climate Change Economics, Ahmadou combines his profound knowledge of economics and data science to drive transformative change in the humanitarian sector.
+He is the founder and co-organizer of the Dakar R User Group and a recognized leader in promoting data literacy and community building around humanitarian data science."
     img: ahmadou-dicko.jpg
   - name: Pablo Tiscornia
     bio: ""